-Manpower is the key resource for state-formation: at least in Zomia (Scott, 2009:33).
-Manpower was necessary for the extraction of grain, or the defense of trade-routes, depending on the revenue of the state (p.
+Manpower is a key resource for state-formation, at least in Zomia (Scott, 2009:33).
+Manpower was necessary for the extraction of grain or the defense of trade routes, depending on the revenue of the state (p.
 33).
 In a way, the Hill and Valley divide can be characterized as one of ‘manpower-poor’ and ‘manpower-rich’ political systems, respectively (p.
 64).
-With this importance granted to population size, I code ‘speaker population’ as a variable that measures the size of the speech community.
+Thus, I code ‘speaker population’ as a variable that measures the size of the speech community.
 I used information from academic sources primarily, resorting to census data if not available.
-If the grammar describes the speaker population for a specific variety, but the ‘language’ node (as defined on Glottolog) supercedes it, I refer to sources on the superceding language (since I assume that language change in complexity is happening at the level of languages, not dialects).
 Larger speaker populations are hypothesized to be subject to leveling pressures on complexity, leading to 'simpler' linguistic systems (Koplenig, 2019:9).

-After collecting all four variables, I gave each language a ‘Hill’ or ‘Valley’ score, depending on how it responded to each variable: Languages with a speaker population above the median were scored as Valley, and below were scored as Hill; Languages with intensive wet-rice agriculture were scored as Valley, and languages with shifting agriculture or horticulture were scored as Hill; Speech communities with state or state-like political organization were scored as Valley, and those with acephalous organization were scored as Hill; and lastly, languages spoken as an L2 were scored as Valley, while languages that were not commonly spoken as an L2 were scored as Hill.
-If a language had equal Hill and Valley scores, it was classified as ‘Split’.
-If a language displayed mixed type (such as both intensive and shifting agriculture), I did not score that variable for that language.
+Languages with a speaker population above the median were scored as Valley, and below were scored as Hill.
+The median was used as a more reliable measure of central tendency given some very large values of population size that skewed the average upwards.

-Table 2: Summary of sociocultural variables used for Hill/Valley classification
+Table 3: Summary of sociocultural variables used for Hill/Valley classification